-Training & Professional Development: All CYS personnel working directly with children/youthreceive standardized orientation training before they are allowed to work directly with children.
+Training & Professional Development: All CYS personnel working directly with children/youth receive standardized orientation training before they are allowed to work directly with children.
 The orientation includes such topics as applicable regulation and installation policy; child health and safety; child abuse identification, reporting and prevention; age appropriate guidance and discipline; parent and family relations; health and sanitation procedures and position orientation.
 Training is ongoing and competency based.
 Assessments are completed to ensure staff comprehend and demonstrate the knowledge and skills learned from training.
 All other CYS professionals (directors, cooks, etc.) complete an orientation and ongoing training as well.

-Parent Involvement: Parent /guardians are encouraged to participate in the planning and evaluation of programs through annual Garrison Multi-Disciplined Team Inspection (MDTI) program surveys, NAEYC Accreditation and Family Advisory Boards.
+Parent Involvement: Parent/guardians are encouraged to participate in the planning and evaluation of programs through annual Garrison Multi-Disciplined Team Inspection (MDTI) program surveys, NAEYC Accreditation and Family Advisory Boards.
 These processes help ensure the safety of children/youth while improving administrative policies and programming issues geared toward program quality.
 Moreover, parent/guardians who participate in the program may earn points toward fee reduction on their childcare.
 For detailed information the various ways parent/guardians can participate in CYS programs and activities, contact your Parent Advisory Council (PAC) representative or facility director.

-Regulations & Inspections: Regulations and services apply uniformly throughout the DoD and Army; however, commanders have the discretion to modify specified guidance to meet theappropriate requirements.
+Regulations: Regulations and services apply uniformly throughout the DoD and Army; however, commanders have the discretion to modify specified guidance to meet the appropriate requirements.
 In order to provide consistency, all Army CYS programs are inspected annually and required to be in compliance with the following Army Regulations (AR), Department of Defense Instruction (DoDI) and Public Law (PL):

-- Installation Level Child & Youth Services Inspection (MDTI)

-- AR 608-10, Child Development Services

-- AR 215-1, Military Morale, Welfare and Recreation Activities and Non-Appropriated FundInstrumentalities

-- DoDI 1015.2, MWR Programs

-- DoDI 6060.2, Child Development Programs

-- DoDI 6060.3, School-Age Programs

-- DoDI 6060.4, Youth Services Programs

-- DoDI 1402.5, Criminal History Background Checks on Individual in Childcare Settings

-- DoDI 6025.18-R, Privacy of Health Information
+- AR 608-10, Child Development Services - AR 215-1, Military Morale, Welfare and Recreation Activities and Non-Appropriated Fund Instrumentalities - Installation Management Command (IMCOM) Regulation - DoDI 1015.2, MWR Programs - DoDI 6060.02, Child Development Programs - DoDI 6060.04, Youth Services Programs - DoDI 1402.05, Criminal History Background Checks on Individual in Childcare Settings - DoDI 6025.18-R, Privacy of Health Information

 - PL 101-647, Crime Control Act

 - PL 106-104, Youth Sponsorship

 - PL 104-106, Military Child Care Act

-- PL 104-201 Sec 1044, Cities concern for lack of support for DoD Youth Programs
+- PL 104-201, Sec 1044: Cities concern for lack of support for DoD Youth Programs

 - PL 106-65, Sec 584, Expanded Child Care and Youth program services

 - PL 106-79, Conference Report DoD Report on Family Childcare Subsidy/Access to Military Child Care

 - PL 101-366, American with Disabilities Act

-Accreditation: Accreditation is an activity, not a status.
-The benefits of accreditation are the external mark of quality, high standards, process improvements and support.
+Accreditation: The benefits of accreditation are the external mark of quality, high standards, process improvements and support.
 CYS programs undergo a rigorous national accreditation process.
-The Child Development Centers and SchoolAge Centers are fully accredited programs through the following entities:
+The Child Development Centers and School Age Centers as well as many of our FCC Homes are fully accredited programs through the following entities:

-- National Association for the Education of Young Children (NAEYC) Sets professional standards for early childhood education programs age (age 0-5 years) andhelps families identify high-quality programs for their young children. - National After-School Age Alliance for School Age Services (NAA) The Council on Accreditation (COA): After school program standards include After School Administration (ASP-AM), After School Human Resources (ASP-HR), and After School Programming and Services (ASP-PS).
-The administration standards cover practices related to continuous quality improvement, financial management, risk prevention and management and ethical practice.
-The human resources standards address recruitmentand selection, training and professional development, support and supervision.
-The programming and services standards set forth additional recommended practices forworking with children and youth in out-of-school time. - National Association for Family Child Care (NAFCC) Awarded to family childcare providers who meet the eligibility requirements and the quality standards for NAFCC Accreditation.
-Accreditation reflects a high level of quality through a process that examines all aspects of the family childcare program, i.e. relationships, the environment, developmental learning activities, safety and health, and professional and business practices.
-Once family childcare providers become accredited, they agree to abide by the standards set forth and to be measured against those standards with periodic integrity and compliance reviews.
+- National Association for the Education of Young Children - (NAEYC) -sets professional standards for early childhood education programs for ages 0-5 and helps Families identify high-quality programs for their young children.
+Accreditation is valid for four years. - The Council on Accreditation (COA): COA standards for Children Youth Development (CYD) programs are designed to promote a program's capacity to provide quality experiences that help children thrive.
+Accreditation is valid for five years. - National Association for Family Child Care (NAFCC) Awarded to family childcare providers who meet the eligibility requirements and the Quality Standards for NAFCC Accreditation.
+Accreditation reflects a high level of quality through a process that examines all aspects of the family child care program, i.e. relationships, the environment, developmental learning activities, safety and health, and professional and business practices.
+Once family child care providers become accredited, they agree to abide by the standards set forth and to be measured against those standards with periodic integrity and compliance reviews.